sithmel/memoize-cache/README.md

 cache-ram
 =========
 The constructor takes an option object with 3 optional attributes:
-* key: a function used to extract the cache key (used in the push and query method for storing, retrieving the cached value).
-The key returned should be a string or it will be converted to JSON and then md5.
+* getKey: a function used to extract the cache key (used in the push and query method for storing, retrieving the cached value).
+The key returned can be any value (when using cache-ram and ES2015 maps and sets are supported).
 Default: a function returning a fixed key.
-The value won't be cached if the function returns null
+The value won't be cached if the function returns null.
-* tags: a function that returns an array of tags (strings).
+* getTags: a function that returns an array of tags (strings).
 You can use that for purging a set of items from the cache.
 * maxLen: the maximum number of items stored in the cache.
 Default: Infinity.
 Cache items will be purged using an LRU algorithm
 * maxAge: the maximum age of the item stored in the cache (in seconds).
 Default: Infinity.
 You can also pass a function that will calculate the ttl of a specific item (0 will mean no cache).
 The function will take the same arguments as the "push" method (an array of inputs and the output).
 * maxValidity: the maximum age of the item stored in the cache (in seconds) to be considered "not stale".
 Default: Infinity.
 You can also pass a function that will calculate the validity of a specific item.
 The function will take the same arguments as the "push" method (an array of inputs and the output).
 * serialize: it is an optional function that serialize the value stored (takes a value, returns a value).
 It can be used for pruning part of the object we don't want to save or even using a compression algorithm
 * deserialize: it is an optional function that deserialize the value stored (takes a value, returns a value).
-* serializeAsync: it is an optional function that serialize the value stored, it returns using a callback.
-It can be used for pruning part of the object we don't want to save or even using a custom compression algorithm
-* deserializeAsync: it is an optional function that deserialize the value stored, it returns using a callback.

 Example:
 ```js